How do I know if my flower bulbs and plants have arrived in good condition?

-What soils are suitable for bulbs?
+What soils are suitable for flower bulbs and perennials?

-Bulbs are not fussy about soil as long as it is well drained and never soggy.
+Most bulbs and plants are not fussy about soil as long as it is well drained and never soggy.
 Dry or compacted soils can be improved by adding compost, shredded leaves or other organic matter.
 Learn more here: How to Prepare Soil for Planting.

 How should I prepare the planting area?